divio/aldryn-newsblog/docs/how_to/upgrade.rst

 .. note::

-    FROM VERSION 1.0.0, ALDRYN_NEWSBLOG WILL REQUIRE CMS 3.0 OR LATER
+    From version 1.0.0, aldryn_newsblog will require django CMS 3.0 or later.

 If you intend to migrate from a 2.x project, please make sure you first upgrade your project to the latest CMS 3.0.x, run all South migrations,